scjx123/ip/docs/team/scjx123.md

 {end of extract}

 ### 2.3 Contributions to DG:
 The following section shows my contribution to the DOMNUS Developer Guide.
-It includes: Introduction, Setting up, (Design) 4.1, 4.2, 4.5, 4.6, (Implementation) 5.2, Appendix A,B,C,D,E,F.
+It includes: Introduction, Setting up, (Design) 4.1, 4.2, 4.5, 4.6, (Implementation) 5.2, Appendix A,B,C,D,E,F. <br>
 {start of extract}
 ### 4.1 Architecture
 The **Architecture Diagram** below represents a high-level design overview of the App.
 Specifically, it is done with an N-tier architectural style, where the higher layers make use of services provided by lower layers.